scopelan/cybersource-android-sdk-1/README.md

 apiClient.performApi(InAppSDKApiClient.Api.API_ENCRYPTION, transactionObject, generateSignature(transactionObject));
 ```

-5) To get a response back, the Activity/fragment should implement the SDKConnectionCallback interface.
+5) To get a response back, the Activity/fragment should implement the `SDKApiConnectionCallback` interface.

 ```java
 @Override